 Marcellus Shale’s Greatest Treasures

-The AMC has launched a new ”Marcellus Shale’s Greatest Treasures” interactive website featuring first-hand accounts of the impact of natural gas development by people who rely on the public lands and waters in Pennsylvania’s Marcellus Shale region for outdoor recreation (including the Delaware River and the Delaware Water Gap).
+The AMC hosts ”Marcellus Shale’s Greatest Treasures”, an interactive website featuring first-hand accounts of the impact of natural gas development by people who rely on the public lands and waters in Pennsylvania’s Marcellus Shale region for outdoor recreation (including the Delaware River and the Delaware Water Gap).

 Through personal stories and photos, this new website gives Pennsylvania residents and visitors an opportunity to better understand and discuss natural gas development on and near public forests, parks, trails, and waterways.
 The individual stories represent a variety of outdoor recreation perspectives, including hikers, paddlers, hunters, and rock climbers, as well as popular destinations such as Pine Creek Gorge, Ricketts Glen, and Ohiopyle.